Steven Pacey: Theatre

 Pacey was nominated for an Olivier Award for the role of Bertie Wooster in the musical By Jeeves.
 Other West End stage appearances include Dolly West's Kitchen, The Room, Celebration, The Birthday Party, Things We Do for Love, The Phantom of the Opera, Exclusive, The Admirable Crichton, High Society, West Side Story, Mr. Cinders, Godspell, Someone Else's Shoes (Soho Theatre, 2007) and Moonlight and Magnolias (Tricycle Theatre, 2007).

 Radio and audio books

 Radio work includes more than 350 broadcasts, including the lead in All That Jazz.
-Pacey has narrated more than 200 audiobooks, including works by Joe Abercrombie, James Herbert and Martin Amis.
+Pacey has narrated more than 200 audiobooks, including works by Joe Abercrombie, James Herbert, Joanne Harris and Martin Amis.